scottcolfer/scottcolfer.github.io/_posts/2019-03-19-value-without-profit.md

 The needs of the public should always be the main focus of our work.
 We should be able to objectively say that at least 51% of the value of our work is defined by how well we are meeting our mission for the public.
 We should also acknowledge that maintaining the trust of the public in our core social systems is valuable and a worthwhile endevour.
 We can always check-in with ourselves and ask the simple question: [are we doing good?](https://www.mindtheproduct.com/2019/01/lets-resolve-to-create-humane-products-in-2019/)

+## We can measure the value of doing good

+We've established that we can measure the value of public service, and that we can call this **public value**.
+We've acknowledged that lots of guidance on figuring out value is focussed on private value and geared towards commercial settings.
+But now we know that if we tweak this guidance, contextualising it for public value, we can make use of it in the Civil Service.
+We'll use these principles in the next couple of posts which are about how to measure the value of the software features of public services, and how value changes over time (to be published soon).